avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 Probabilistic interpretation: $\hat{y}_j = P(\rvar{Y}=j|\rvec{X}=\vec{x})$, i.e. we model the discrete probability distribution over the possible classes.

-While not very powerful on it's own, this type of model is commonly found at the end of deep neural networks performing classification tasks.
+While not very powerful on its own, this type of model is commonly found at the end of deep neural networks performing classification tasks.

-The target variable is usually specified simply as an index of the correct class.
+The target variable is usually specified as an index of the correct class.
-However, to train this model we need our labels to also be discrete probability distributions instead of simply a label.
+However, to train this model, we need our labels to also be discrete probability distributions instead of simply a label.

 We'll transform our labels to a 1-hot encoded vector corresponding to a singleton distribution (all mass is on a single class).
-For example, if $y^i=j$ then we'll create
+For example, if $y^i=j$, then we'll create
 $$
 \vec{y}^i = [0,\dots,0,\underbrace{1}_{j\mathrm{th\ component}},0,\dots,0]^\top,
 $$